 It’s actually not that hard to protect the confidentiality of veterinary records, even if your vet practice is in a state that doesn’t mandate it.
-JotForm has templates for various veterinary services.
-You can easily and affordably upgrade these to HIPAA-compliant forms.
+Jotform has templates for various veterinary services.
+You can easily and affordably upgrade these to HIPAA-friendly forms.

 Taking the added steps to align your vet practice with HIPAA rules is a way to stay ahead of the compliance curve and offer your human clients more protection — even if your actual patients are cheerfully indifferent.

 Thank you for helping improve the Jotform Blog. 🎉